vycke/feo-css/site/layouts/repel.md

 subkey: repel
 ---

 A simple layout pattern that pushes elements away from eachother, given the available space.
-Effectively implementing the `.justify-between`, `.--gap-{z}` and `.flex-row` (as the default is horizontal orientation) classes.
+Effectively implementing the `.justify-between`, `.--gap-{z}`, `.flex`, and `.--row` (as the default is horizontal orientation) classes.

-{% include "svg/repel.njk" %}
+{% include "svg/repel.svg" %}

 ## Implementation